 AIBS in Your State

-Each Chapter is represented by Chapter Executive Committees (CEC), the members of which are elected by the Members of each Chapter every two years.
+Each Chapter is represented by Chapter Committees (CC), the members of which are elected by the Members of each Chapter every two years.

 The AIBS has six Chapters as follows: